felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.
-If you experience learning anxiety, my hope is that this post will make you realize that you are not alone and that, with a little bit of creativity, you can get through any obstacle that stands in your way.*
+If you experience learning anxiety, my hope is that this post will make you realize that you are not alone.
+With a little bit of creativity, you can get through any obstacle that stands in your way.*